Five-Year Concurrent Bachelor of Education

 If you're looking for more EDUC content prior to starting your 400 and 500-level years, you may want to consider taking one of our 200 or 300-level series courses.

 First years and above can consider taking at least one of our 200- level series of EDUC courses, which are offered in an online delivery-format.
-Please note that enrollment in a 200-level course is seat-dependent due to pathway restrictions, and requires that you submit a request via our web-form.
+Please note that enrolment in a 200-level course is space-dependent due to pathway restrictions, and requires that you submit a request via our web-form.

 If you are heading into your second year or above, you may want to consider some of the below Education-specific options, engineered for Education students: